roblanf/sangeranalyseR/docs/source/index.rst

 * **Interactive Shiny apps**: Local Shiny apps for *SangerContig* and *SangerAlignment* are provided to visualize the S4 instance.
 Users are allowed to change trimming and chromatogram parameters inside Shiny apps.
 * **Exporting reads to FASTA**: Aligned results and trimmed reads can be written into **FASTA** file format.
 * **Thorough report**: A comprehensive report can be created with a single command.
-* Pure R environment: Users can do Sanger sequencing data analysis in pure R environment.
+* **Pure R environment**: Users can do Sanger sequencing data analysis in pure R environment.

 |